swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 **Prod angle:** Blue-green deployments — a symlink like `current-release → release-v11` allows instant cutover.
 **Tip:** Hard Link → Inode.
 Soft Link → Path.

+“A hard link is basically two names pointing to the exact same file — not a copy, the actual same data.
+If you delete one name, the file is still fine, because the data only really disappears once every name pointing to it is gone.

+A soft link, or symlink, is different — it’s more like a shortcut.
+It’s its own small file that just points to another file’s location.
+If the original file gets deleted, the symlink is left pointing at nothing — it’s broken.

+The real-world use case I’d bring up is deployments.
+Companies often have a folder like current-release that’s actually a symlink pointing to a versioned folder, like release-v10.
+The app always runs through current-release, never a specific version directly.
+When you want to deploy a new version, you build and fully test it in a new folder, release-v11, without affecting anything live.
+Then, when you’re ready, you just switch the symlink to point at release-v11 instead.
+That switch is instant — there’s no half-old, half-new state in between.

+And if something goes wrong after that, rollback is just as fast — you point the symlink back to the old version.
+No redeploying anything, because the old release folder is still sitting there untouched.

+A hard link wouldn’t work for this, because it’s permanently tied to one specific file — you can’t just redirect it to something else later.
+A symlink is just a path, so you can repoint it anytime, which is exactly what you need for quick, safe deployments and instant rollbacks.”

 ### 8. What happens if `/etc/fstab` has a wrong entry?
 Filesystems may fail to mount at boot; severe cases → emergency mode or failed boot.
 ```